-This paper proposes a machine-learning classification module for historical track validation to enhance VRP solutions.
+To enhance VRP solutions, this paper proposes a machinelearning classification module for historical track validation.
 This module aims to determine route validity based on historical data and human-validated examples, using data-driven classification models to reduce manual route verifications.
 This approach could significantly streamline routing operations by automating route validation, thus enhancing the efficiency of adaptive routing algorithms that rely on historical data [6,7].